spacebeam/core/README.md

 When a game finishes the results are sent back along with file I/O data and replay files, which are stored on the server.
 This process repeats until the competition has finished.

+## Instructions
+*Prerequisites*
+Running a competition using this software requires the following prerequisites:

+- Debian 10 (or higher)
+- LuaJIT with luarocks
+- Erlang 21 (or higher)

 ## Headless play

 Launch headless play of [Ophelia](https://liquipedia.net/starcraft/Ophelia) and [Blueberry](https://liquipedia.net/starcraft/Blueberry) on current maps.